Monthly Archives: June 2011

 in the short grass

-on the grave of a man born
+on the grave of the founder

-in Aleppo.
+born in Aleppo.

 A toddler strains against